Skip to main content

 3. A primary care provider manages your transfer of specialty care.

-Primary care providers are generalists by training They evaluate and treat a broad spectrum of day-to-day health problems and concerns.
+Primary care providers are generalists by training.
+They evaluate and treat a broad spectrum of medical conditions.
+However, your health concerns sometimes may require assistance beyond the primary care clinic.

-In these cases, your primary care provider:
+In these cases, your primary care provider will:

 Trevor Rich, M.D., is a Family Medicine physician in Mondovi, Wisconsin.